ewolff/service-mesh-primer/manuscript/04-Example.md

 they forward the tracing headers to the outgoing HTTP requests.
 Still the complete infrastructure is provided by Istio.

-Istio does not provide an infrastructure for logging, but it can log information for each HTTP request to a logging infrastructure.
+Istio can provide access to the envoy proxy access logs, but it does not provide an infrastructure for logging.
 However, logging is often used to look inside the microservices and understand what they actually do.
 This can only be implemented in the code of the microservices.
-Still Istio could at least provide some very basic information in the logs without any impact on the code or the microservices.

 Istio allows to simulate problems in the system by injecting delays and faults.
 That is useful to test the system's resilience.
 Istio's